Making-Updates/DSW-second-semester-project/README.md

 ## Use Cases

--   Who is using the application
+-   Who is using our application
     -   People interested in Software Development
     -   Developers looking for tutorials.
     -   People looking for the next hackathon.